 - Northern Ireland has a population of approximately 1.8 million (Office for National Statistics, 2012)

-- In 2015 there were 318 deaths registered as suicide in Northern Ireland (see NICVA, July 2016), compared to 268 registrations in 2014 (Registrar General Annual Report 2014).
+- In 2014 there were 268 deaths registered as suicide in Northern Ireland, compared to 303 registrations in 2013.
+In addition, males were 3 times more likely to die from suicide than females (source: Registrar General Annual Report 2014).
 This report is available via the Northern Ireland Statistics and Research Agency website and more information can be found on P. 42 of the report.

 - During the period 1999 to 2009, a total of 2,258 deaths were registered as suicide (source: Northern Ireland Statistics and Research Agency).